Nike-X: System concept

 When the system was first being proposed it was not clear whether the phased-array systems could provide the accuracy needed to guide the missiles to a successful interception at very long ranges.
 Early concepts retained Zeus Missile Tracking Radars and Target Tracking Radars (MTRs and TTRs) for this purpose.
 In the end, the MAR proved more than capable of the required resolution, and the additional radars were dropped.

-Problems and alternatives
+Problems and decision not to deploy

 Nike-X had been defined in the early 1960s as a system to defend US cities and industrial centers against a heavy Soviet attack during the 1970s.
 By 1965 the growing fleets of ICBMs in the inventories of both the US and USSR were making the cost of such a system very expensive.
 NIE 11-8-63, published 18 October 1963, estimated the Soviets would have 400–700 ICBMs deployed by 1969, and their deployment eventually reached 1,601 launchers, limited by the SALT agreements.